Palaeorhincodon

-Palaeorhincodon is an extinct genus of prehistoric whale shark from the Paleocene and Eocene periods.
-It had a similar distribution range of modern whale sharks with teeth from Palaeorhincodon being found in warm water areas such as North America, Europe, Asia, and Africa.
-It's teeth are very small being only 3 millimeters in height.
+Palaeorhincodon (meaning "old Rhincodon") is an extinct genus of prehistoric whale shark from the Early Paleocene and Late Eocene periods.
+It had a similar distribution range to that of modern whale sharks, with teeth from Palaeorhincodon being found in warm water areas such as North America, Europe, Asia, and Africa.
+Some fossil teeth of Palaeorhincodon was found in possible Late Jurassic deposits.
+Its teeth are very small, being only 3 millimeters in height.
 There are up to 300 files of teeth in each jaw of Palaeorhincodon.